jjzn/sfm-plus/README.md

 Test data, which includes images and transcriptions in JSON format, are included in [`test/`](./test).
 The tests compare the output of the extractor with a manual transcription of the corresponding image.
-They can be run with the `test_runner.sh` Bash script.
+They can be run by invoking `cargo test`.

 ## Roadmap and To-do